-- (j) The elementary principles of agriculture. - (k) The true effects of all alcoholic and intoxicating liquors and beverages and narcotics upon the human body and mind. - (I) Kindness to animals. - (m) The history of the state. - (n) The conservation of natural resources. - (o) Comprehensive age-appropriate and developmentally appropriate K-12 instruction on - 1.
-Health education that addresses concepts of community health, consumer health, environmental health, and family life, including - a.
-Injury prevention and safety. - b.
-Internet safety. - c.
-Nutrition. - d.
-Personal health. - e.
-Prevention and control of disease. - f.
-Substance use and abuse. - g.
-Prevention of child sexual abuse, exploitation, and human trafficking. - 2.
-For students in grades 7 through 12, teen dating violence and abuse.
-This component must include, but not be limited to, the definition of dating violence and abuse, the warning signs of dating violence and abusive behavior, the characteristics of healthy relationships, measures to prevent and stop dating violence and abuse, and community resources available to victims of dating violence and abuse. - 3.
-For students in grades 6 through 12, awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy. - 4.
-Life skills that build confidence, support mental and emotional health and enable students to overcome challenges, including - a.
-Self-awareness and self-management. - b.
-Responsible decision-making. - c.
-Resiliency. - d.
-Relationship skills and conflict resolution. - e.
-Understanding and respecting other viewpoints and backgrounds. - f.
-For grades 9 through 12, developing leadership skills, interpersonal skills, organization skills, and research skills; creating a resume, including a digital resume; exploring career pathways; using state career planning resources; developing and practicing the skills necessary for employment interviews; workplace ethics and workplace law; managing stress and expectations; and self-motivation. - 5. a.
-For students in grades 6 through 12, the social, emotional, and physical effects of social media.
-This component must include but need not be limited to, the negative effects of social media on mental health, including addiction; the distribution of misinformation on social media; how social media manipulates behavior; the permanency of sharing materials online; how to maintain personal security and identify cyberbullying, predatory behavior, and human trafficking on the Internet; and how to report suspicious behavior encountered on the Internet. - b.
-The Department of Education shall make available online the instructional material being used pursuant to this subparagraph, and each district school board shall notify parents of its availability.
+- (i) The elementary principles of agriculture.

+- (j) The true effects of all alcoholic and intoxicating liquors and beverages and narcotics upon the human body and mind.

+- (k) Kindness to animals.

+- (I) The history of the state.

+- (m) The conservation of natural resources.

+- (n) Comprehensive age-appropriate and developmentally appropriate K-12 instruction on:

+- 1. Health education that addresses concepts of community health, consumer health, environmental health, and family life, including:

+- a.
+Injury prevention and safety.

+- b.
+Internet safety.

+- c.
+Nutrition.

+- d.
+Personal health.

+- e.
+Prevention and control of disease.

+- f.
+Substance use and abuse.

+- g.
+Prevention of child sexual abuse, exploitation, and human trafficking.

+- 2. For students in grades 7 through 12, teen dating violence and abuse.
+This component must include, but not be limited to, the definition of dating violence and abuse, the warning signs of dating violence and abusive behavior, the characteristics of healthy relationships, measures to prevent and stop dating violence and abuse, and community resources available to victims of dating violence and abuse.

+- 3. For students in grades 6 through 12, awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy.

+- 4. Life skills that build confidence, support mental and emotional health, and enable students to overcome challenges, including:

+- a.
+Self-awareness and self-management.

+- b.
+Responsible decisionmaking.

+- c.
+Resiliency.

+- d.
+Relationship skills and conflict resolution.

+- e.
+Understanding and respecting other viewpoints and backgrounds.

+- f.
+For grades 9 through 12, developing leadership skills, interpersonal skills, organization skills, and research skills; creating a resume, including a digital resume; exploring career pathways; using state career planning resources; developing and practicing the skills necessary for employment interviews; workplace ethics and workplace law; managing stress and expectations; and self-motivation.